 Overview

-Note: If your debits and credits do not balance, the Out of Balance field will display the difference.
+Each Journal Entry [Header] MUST have a minimum of two Journal Entry Lines associated with it and MUST have balancing debits and credits in order to post.
+If your debits and credits do not balance, the Out of Balance field will display the difference.
 You will still be allowed to create the Journal Entry.
 However, you will be unable to post the Journal Entry until it is in balance.

-Journal Entries can only be posted to open accounting periods.
+Journal Entries can only be posted to open Accounting Periods.
 If an entry needs to be posted to a closed period, the period must first be opened so the entry can be made.
 The period can then be closed once the adjustment has been made.

-Note: If you are using a Consolidations Ledger(s), Journal Entries can be created for an Eliminations Transactional Ledger(s).
+If you are using a Consolidations Ledger(s), Journal Entries can be created for an Eliminations Transactional Ledger(s).

 A Salesforce approval process can be added to the Journal Entry object to enable an approval process prior to posting the Journal Entry.